MacCready Gossamer Albatross: The crossing

 However, problems soon began to affect the aircraft and pilot.
 Allen's radio failed for a while and he was only able to communicate with the accompanying boats by hand and head movements.
 In addition, Allen's water supply had been estimated for a two-hour flight, but headwinds delayed the crossing and his supply ran out.
 Without adequate water, Allen suffered from dehydration and leg cramps.

 With increasing headwinds, concern grew that the flight would have to be called off.
 With the coast of France still unseen, an accompanying boat maneuvered in front of the Albatross to hook it to safety.
 However, for the hooking procedure, Allen had gone a little higher and found less air turbulence, so he continued to pedal the aircraft and see if progress could be made.
-With a calming surface wind, Allen continued, and landed on a beach at Cape Gris-Nez in France.
+With a calming surface wind, Allen continued, and landed on a beach at Cap Gris-Nez in France.
 Allen completed the 22.2 mile crossing in 2 hours and 49 minutes, achieving a top speed of 18 mph and an average altitude of 5 ft.